enkidevs/curriculum/JavaScript/Npm/npm-variables.md

         $npm_package_config_js_dev`
 }
 ```
 The downside of it is that the reference can get quite verbose, as you have to add the `$npm_package_config_` prefix for every such variable.
-On the bright side, making changes to the location of the files is easier now, as you would only have to change a single line.
+On the bright side, making changes to the location of the files is easier now as you would only have to change a single line.

 You can locally override an existing config by running:
 ```bash